top of page

 Today

-I consider myself an amateur Egyptologist and study hieroglyphics to this end, as well as pharaonic and modern Egyptian history (I have an interest in the first Egyptian Prime Minister Saad Zaghloul).
+I consider myself an amateur Egyptologist and study hieroglyphics to this end.
+As well as pharaonic history, I am also interested in modern Egyptian history, especially the first Egyptian Prime Minister Saad Zaghloul.

 Mikhael-20151227_FIXED.jpg